Separation anxiety in dogs: Benzodiazepine treatment

-Nelumbinis Semen treatment

-One cause of separation anxiety in canines is chronic stress.
-A study in 2012 tested Nelumbinis Semen, the seeds of the herb Nelumbo nucifera, and its anti-depressant effects on animals experiencing stress.
-This study did not test directly on canines, but rather rats, and aimed to apply the principles found by the study to other animals like dogs.
-The study, however, did test oral toxicity specifically on canines.
-After testing different dosage amounts of the Nelumbinis Semen, scientists determined that 400 mg per the animal's weight in kilograms was the ideal amount to lower immobility when the animal was faced with a stressful situation.
-In addition, Nelumbinis Semen was not found to be toxic when administered to dogs.
-The study supports the possibility that alternative and "natural" ingredients may be used as a substitute for drug-based therapy.

-Non-drug approaches

-There are different approaches suggested for owners to take as replacement for drug therapy, which can be used during departure, while the owner is absent, and during arrival.

-Environmental Management
+Environmental management

 Managing and controlling the canine environment is one method used to help treat separation anxiety in dogs.
 The focus is to reduce the canine's anxiety while eliminating possible means of self-injury or harm to the surrounding environment.
 In the cases of some dogs, crate training can provide an effective enclosure in which the canine feels safe and comfortable, whilst eliminating possible means of harm in the environment, as they are enclosed.
 The use of a crate or small, enclosed structure is effective for dogs who have been accustomed to crate training before, however introducing this method past the accustomed age of house training, can worsen the symptoms experienced by the dog.
 As well, confining a dog who is unaccustomed to the crate or enclosure environment can increase a stress induced behavioural response known as lip licking.
 Self-harm and injury to the animal can also increase as confinement can cause distress leading to the canine trying to escape.